Hellboy: With the B.P.R.D.

 The infant Hellboy was taken to a United States Air Force base in New Mexico.
 Soon after, the Bureau for Paranormal Research and Defense (BPRD), an organization dedicated to combating occult threats, was established by Bruttenholm (who served as its first director) and other paranormal experts.
-The fledgling B.P.R.D. was initially granted custody of Hellboy, though Bruttenholm himself officially adopted the child as his own in March of 1946.
+The fledgling B.P.R.D. was initially granted custody of Hellboy, though Bruttenholm himself officially adopted the child as his own in March 1946.

 Hellboy matured much more rapidly than a normal human child: he learned to crawl within a week, and was walking and talking at a month old.
 He appeared fully-grown by the age of eight, and did not appreciably age further over the following sixty-plus years.

 Though initially raised in secret, Hellboy was revealed to the world by 1947.
 He briefly became a media darling of the Atomic Age, featured in LIFE magazine, and his appearance rarely provokes a reaction of shock or alarm.
 He began filing down his horns as a child, continuing the practice through adulthood.
 On August 6, 1952, a special act of the United Nations officially granted Hellboy honorary "human" status.